greg-js/arch-wiki-md-repo/wiki/_content/english/NVIDIA-Troubleshooting.md

 After re-run X see Xorg.0.log to get valid CRT-x,DFP-x,TV-x values.

 `nvidia-xconfig --query-gpu-info` could be helpful.

+## Freeze at X startup on laptops

+If external screens are managed by the nvidia card and the integrated screen managed by the CPU integrated card (e.g. intel), the layout of the default x configuration might disable the integrated screen while setting an external output to default (even if not connected to a monitor).
+On x startup, the integrated screen then freezes (since it is not used by x), provided the server started successfully.
+To avoid this, either set the integrated screen to primary in xorg.conf(.d/) or (better) use xrandr with --auto on the output device that is your integrated screen (can be added in .xinitrc or set in a display setting frontend).

+**Note:** The problem occured after installing nvidia and also occurs when using nouveau.
+Uninstalling them solves the problem but also prevents you from using your external display ports.

+**Note:** Solving the problem via xorg.conf might force you to also configure the external screen and set a server layout manually using all manually defined screens.
+No problem occurs, if using the default xorg config and solving the issue via xrandr.

 ## Blackscreen at X startup / Machine poweroff at X shutdown